-MIC-20005GE: APPLIED FOOD MICROBIOLOGY
+MIC-20005GE: APPLIED FOOD MICROBIOLOGY (Credits 2)

-Objectives: This course shall deal with the fundamental and applied aspects of food spoilage and food production by microorganisms.
-Further, foodborne infections/intoxications and methods to control them shall be taught in detail.
+- To provide in depth knowledge of fundamental and applied aspects of food spoilage and food production by microorganisms. - To provide in depth knowledge of foodborne infections/intoxications and methods to control them.

 - 1.1 Historical developments in food microbiology - 1.2 Factors influencing microbial growth in foods: intrinsic and extrinsic factors - 1.3 Food spoilage, causes of spoilage and spoilage of canned foods - 1.4 Food preservation - 1.5 Microbial examination of milk, meat, egg, fruits and vegetables